metadata-research/yamz/README.md

 ## Python environment

 Install the packagages listed in `requirements.txt`.
-You can use a Python virtual environment if you like.
+You can use a Python virtual environment if you like, just don't forget to specify the path in the ini file.

 `pip install -r requirements.txt`